queryluke/masseffect-5e-data/data/backgrounds/escort.md

 __Equipment__.
 A musical instrument, a set of fine clothes, and 5,000 credits

 __Feature: Seducer's Wiles__.
-Your experiences with a variety of races have taught you how to use your tempting looks and inviting attitude to bring anyone of either gender in your embrace.
+Your experiences with a variety of species have taught you how to use your tempting looks and inviting attitude to bring anyone of either gender in your embrace.
 You can call upon a humanoid that can see and hear you and gain its attention without it suspecting something (other than what you offer).